lucaxbandini/VisageGuard/README.md

 - Pressing "Start" will not immediately start detection; give it a few seconds and a window will appear.

+- Pressing "Enroll User" will not immediately open the input window; give it a few seconds.

-- Pressing "Stop" while detection is running will cause the program to freeze.
+- Pressing "Stop" after pressing "Start" will cause the program to freeze.

 - In the settings tab, pressing the "Enter" button on your keyboard will not work; click "Save".